martinvonz/jj/README.md

 ### The working copy is automatically committed

+Almost all Jujutsu commands automatically commit the working copy.
+That means that commands never fail because the working copy is dirty (no "error: Your local changes to the following files..."), and there is no need for `git stash`.
+You also get an automatic backup of the working copy whenever you run a command.
-Most Jujutsu commands automatically commit the working copy.
-This leads to a simpler and more powerful interface, since all commands work the same way on the working copy or any other commit.
-It also means that you can always check out a different commit without first explicitly committing the working copy changes (you can even check out a different commit while resolving merge conflicts).
+Also, because the working copy is a commit, commands work the same way on the working-copy commit as on any other commit, so you can set the commit message before you're done with the changes.

 <img src="demos/working_copy.png" />

-### Operations update the repo first, then possibly the working copy
+### The repo is the source of truth

-The working copy is only updated at the end of an operation, after all other changes have already been recorded.
-This means that you can run any command (such as `jj rebase`) even if the working copy is dirty.
+With Jujutsu, the working copy plays a smaller role than with Git.
+Commands snapshot the working copy before they start, then the update the repo, and then the working copy is updated (if the working-copy commit was modified).
+Almost all commands (even checkout!) operate on the commits in the repo, leaving the common functionality of snapshotting and updating of the working copy to centralized code.
+For example, `jj restore` (similar to `git restore`) can restore from any commit and into any commit, and `jj describe` can set the commit message of any commit (defaults to the working-copy commit).

 ### Entire repo is under version control